platformsh/platformsh-docs/docs/src/frameworks/ibexa/fastly.md

 The best way to provide the Fastly credentials and configuration to Ibexa DXP on Platform.sh is via environment variables.
 That way private credentials are never stored in Git.

-Using the CLI, run the following commands to set the configuration on your production environment.
+Using the CLI, run the following commands to set the configuration on your production environment (assumed to be `main` below, but change it to fit your setup).
 (Note that they inherit to all other environments by default unless overridden.)

 ```bash